sqids/sqids-spec/README.md

 - The reason `prefix` character is used is to randomize sequential inputs (eg: [0, 1], [0, 2], [0, 3]).
 Without the extra `prefix` character embedded into the ID, the output would start with the same characters.
 - Internal shuffle function does not use random input.
 It consistently produces the same output.
-- The blocklist should be a list of unacceptable words.
-At this point it is empty in the specification.
-Ideally we'd maintain a repository of these words (or use an existing one), and the words would be embedded into the library (since the codebase does not import any 3rd party libs).
-- If new words are introduced to the blocklist (or removed from the blocklist), the `encode()` function might produce new IDs, but the `decode()` function would still work for old/blocked IDs, plus new IDs.
-So, there's more than ID that can be produced for same numbers.
+- If new words are blacklisted (or removed from the blacklist), the `encode()` function might produce new IDs, but the `decode()` function would still work for old/blocked IDs, plus new IDs.
+So, there's more than one ID that can be produced for same numbers.

 ## ✅ Todos

 - [x] Basic encoding/decoding functionality
-- [x] Support for custom blocklist
+- [x] Support for custom blacklist
 - [x] Support for padding with `minLength`
 - [x] Include unit tests for the internal shuffle function (check if shuffle can be improved)
 - [x] Improve the way `offset` is generated & how alphabet is shuffled right after during encoding
 - [ ] Add required checks so ports know what to check for
 - [ ] Define error handling behavior
 - [ ] Create a universal test suite to cover all kinds of scenarios
-- [ ] Finalize creation of the default blocklist that can be embedded into different ports
+- [ ] Finalize creation of the default blacklist that can be embedded into different ports

 ## 🍻 License